nmukerje/misc/EMR_Spot_Terminations/README.md

 ## Build a Cloudwatch Widget specific for each EMR Cluster to monitor Spot Terminations.

-The final step to use build a Cloudwatch Metrics dashboard/widget to view the Spot Termination metrics:
+The final step to build a Cloudwatch Metrics dashboard/widget to view the Spot Termination metrics:

 ![Cloudwatch Metrics Dashboard](https://github.com/nmukerje/misc/blob/master/EMR_Spot_Terminations/cw_chart.png)